SidOfc/mkdx/README.md

 The primary reason being that mkdx uses any `g:mkdx#settings` hash defined in your vimrc to override the defaults.
 These defaults are not defined straight from the start but merged after the vimrc has loaded.

+## E716 errors if vimrc has been reloaded

+A couple of solutions can be found in <a href="https://github.com/SidOfc/mkdx/issues/151">Issue 151 - Reloading vimrc within Vim breaks</a>.

 ## There is no help for mkdx